You may have heard the term high net worth individual, or HNWI (not to be confused with a HENRY).

 - Explain how HNWIs are determined

-- Give tips on how to become one
+- Give personal finance tips on how to become one

 Defining High Net Worth Individual